pmlaroche-agoralogie/cordova_rfduino_proto/README.md

 phonegap_rfduino_proto
 =====================

-First attemps to compile a Phonegap framework with a RFduino plugin , on a MacOs
+First attemps to compile a Phonegap framework with a RFduino plugin, on a MacOs

 I had already a working XCode
 I follow phonegap instructions , and download the com.megster.cordova.rfduino plugin